 The procedure for personal insolvency

 Good-faith debtors who are in financial difficulty can opt for the instituting of a collective procedure to recover their financial situation by debt settlement and, in certain cases, even with them keeping the assets, in conformity with Law no. 151/2015 on personal insolvency procedures.
+The banking community from Romania has reiterated that the bringing forward of the date of the coming into force of Law no. 151/2015 on personal insolvency procedures is necessary.
+Initially, the law was to come into force starting with 26 December 2015, but it was delayed by one year.
+Meanwhile, the authorities have contemplated the bringing forward of the date of the law on personal insolvency’s coming into force.

 The major advantage of the law on personal insolvency procedures compared to the law on the debt discharge pertains to the fact that after insolvency, the goodfaith debtor, a natural person, can keep possession of the immovable asset pledged as collateral for the loan he/she applied for, while the debt discharge means the loss of the family residence/ land.